estebanfoucher/CV/content/index.md

 Engineer & physicist – École Normale Supérieure Ulm (class of 2020)

-As a “full‑stack scientist” engineer, my physics background and professional experience allow me to tackle a wide range of scientific topics, from theory to software and hardware.
-I am currently a thermo‑hydraulic simulation engineer at Jimmy Energy.
-In parallel I am developing an embedded computer‑vision system dedicated to aerodynamic measurements.
+Engineer and physicist trained at École Normale Supérieure Ulm, I work at the intersection of simulation, data, and applied physics.
+I am currently a thermo-hydraulic simulation engineer at Jimmy Energy, where I contribute to reactor conception.
+In parallel, I develop an embedded computer-vision system for aerodynamic measurements.

 ![Portrait of Esteban Foucher](assets/photo.jpg)